Docs / For maintainers & developers / 02

 Naming: Use a descriptive name that identifies the local workflow or machine.
 Names must be 2–64 alphanumeric characters (dots, underscores, and hyphens allowed).
 Example: maintainer-dev, ci-review, laptop-claude.

-The key is a capped OpenRouter credential for opub's allowed model providers.
+The key is an OpenRouter-compatible API key funded by donated compute for opub's allowed model providers.
 Use it directly with any compatible tool, or run it through the opub CLI (open source) for session linking.

 Was this helpful?